 In recreational diving, dive computers are helpful tools used to extend bottom times and simplify dive planning.
 In technical diving, dive computers are required.
 A good multigas computer allows the technical diver to make all necessary stops based on the exact dive profile he has dived.
 A multigas computer allows the diver to switch gases and still continue to track nitrogen absorption and oxygen exposure.

 Although written tables generated using a PC are always used in planning a technical dive and calculating gas requirements, they are only used for backup on the dive.
 Technical divers follow their dive computer and either back up the computer with another computer or a timer, depth gauge and the tables generated by the PC dive planning software.

 Like recreational divers, technical divers carry wreck reels for penetrating wrecks and caves.
 But they also carry a wreck reel (along with a lift bag) for redundancy.
 In the event that a technical diver cannot relocate a descent line and must make an ascent without a line, the technical diver attaches a lift bag to the wreck reel and inflates the bag.
-Once the bag is at the surface, the technical diver then follows the line up, using it for reference at each decompression stop.
+Once the bag is at the surface, the technical diver then follows the line up, using it for reference and support at each decompression stop.

 Click HERE to learn some Consumer Tips for purchasing Technical Diving equipment.

 Not certified as a Techncial Diver?
 See the list of upcoming classes below, and sign up today.